HVbajoria/Flappy-Bird-Game/README.md

 *Flappy Bird* was a simple, yet notoriously difficult mobile game that became popular in 2013.
 The game's design was reminiscent of the 8-bit video games of the 1980s, and its challenging gameplay and addictive nature made it a sensation, especially among young gamers.
 For many of us, playing Flappy Bird was a fun and memorable part of our childhood, as we tried to beat our friends' high scores and push ourselves to new heights of gaming prowess.

+To bring back the golden memories of our lost childhood, I have created this game using PyGame.
+Hope you enjoy it 💝

 ## The rules of Flappy Bird Game are simple: :scroll:

 1. The objective of the game is to navigate a small bird through a series of pipes without touching them.